Communiacs/coffee-junkie/Readme.md

 If you are satisfied with your results, please create a zip file from the entire project and send it by e-mail to `w.freund@communiacs.de`.
 We are looking forward to your input and always hold a seat for you.

-## Do you have any questions?
+## To all junior and intermediate coding professionals out there
 If something should be unclear for you, or questions arise, you can always contact us at `w.freund@communiacs.de`.
-By the way, if you have experience in implementing TYPO3 or shopware projects, we should meet anyway.
+By the way, if you are experienced in implementing TYPO3 or Shopware projects, we should meet anyway.